artmizu/utils/README.md

-# Handy package of small JS utilities
+# Handy collection of small JS utilities
 This is all I use in my projects, maybe you will find something useful for yourself.

 ## Utility types